What is Orthodontics?

 This initial appointment takes approximately one hour.
 Our objective is to communicate proposed orthodontic treatment, if required, in a friendly, caring, and enjoyable atmosphere.
 The treatment coordinator will review the orthodontic treatment plan, as determined by the orthodontist, during the clinical exam.
 She will also discuss financial arrangements and answer questions regarding insurance, appointments, and treatment concerns, if indicated at that time.

-Since we like to evaluate children by age 7, as recommended by the American Association of Orthodontics, many children are not ready to begin treatment until more permanent teeth erupt.
-After their new patient exam, they are placed on our Orthodontic Supervisory Program.
-This program enables Dr to monitor the eruptive pattern of the permanent teeth.
-Sometimes, poor erupted patterns may be eliminated with early removal of baby teeth and reduce the treatment time required for braces.
+Since we like to evaluate children by age 8, many children are not ready to begin treatment until more permanent teeth erupt.
+After their new patient exam, it is recommended to monitor the eruptive pattern of the permanent teeth.
+This may be eliminated with early removal of baby teeth and reduce the treatment time required for braces.
 We will notify your general dentist of any recommendations made during your visit.
-We normally see the patients every 6 months to observe their progress as they grow.
 There is no fee for this program.
 It enables the orthodontist to determine the optimum time to begin treatment and achieve the best possible result for your child.

 How long is orthodontic treatment?